FREQUENTLY ASKED QUESTIONS

 · Camera a/o video recorder

-· Enough clothes for the week (there is a small coin laundry at the camp)
+· Enough clothes for the week

 · Long pants, a light jacket, sweat shirt, raincoat or poncho, an umbrella if you like, and a hat